Junaid433/Stripe-Checker-Python/README.md

 Change :
 > bot_token in extra.py

-> '766109755' with your telegram id if so hits will be delivered to your inbox
+> '766109755' with your telegram id in main.py line 57 and 66 if so hits will be delivered to your inbox

 Usage :
 > Enter a file path your credit cards are located.
 You can drag and drop too